 There are three major light source technologies: incandescence (incandescent lamp), an electrical discharge (fluorescent, HID), and solid-state light sources (LED, OLED).
 The first and two are known as “legacy” technologies, and the third is considered as modern technologies.
 In order to choose the best light source for plant growth, it is necessary to understand the history, characteristics, luminescent mechanism and applicability of typical light sources.
+Here are the differences between LED grow light and other plant lights.

 Fluorescent lamp – Tissue Culture

-The fluorescent lamp is considered as the second generation of an artificial light source, which had the greatest development in lighting since the incandescent lamp.
+The compact fluorescent lamp (CFL) is considered as the second generation of an artificial light source, which had the greatest development in lighting since the incandescent lamp.
 There are three main types of fluorescent lamps: cold cathode, hot cathode, and electroluminescent lamps.
 They all use phosphors excited by electrons to create light.
 The difference is that electroluminescent lamps use fluorescence.
 It has been widely used in hotels, offices, shops, hospitals, libraries, advertising, family and plant cultivation for 78 years of history since commercial use.

 The cold and hot cathode lamps consist of a glass discharge tube filled with an inert gas (usually argon) at low pressure, the fluorescent coating on the inside, a tungsten electrode in each side, a ballast only or ballast with starting switch (Figure 1-11).
 Fluorescent lamps work by ionizing mercury vapor in the glass tube.
 This causes electrons in the gas to emit photons at UV frequencies.
 The UV light is converted into standard visible light using a phosphor coating on the inside of the tube.